uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 ..

-There are two selections you can make to form groups of members which you can then act against all at one time.
-Choose a criteria ``Unmarked``, ``Dunno``, or ``Vouched``.
+There are two selections to make to form groups of members which can then be acted against all at one time.
+Choose a ``criteria`` (``Unmarked``, ``Dunno``, or ``Vouched``).
-``Unmarked`` means you haven't vouched for them at all.
+``Unmarked`` means those users have had no action taken against them. ``Dunno`` means no relationship with the user.
-``Dunno`` means you don't know them. ``Vouched`` means you have vouched for them.
-Then choose a limit for how many members you want to deal with at one time.
-Once you've selected you criteria and limits, click the ``Change Criteria`` button.
+``Vouched`` means the user has been vouched for.
+Then choose a limit to create the actual batch.
+To se the criteria, click the ``Change Criteria`` button.

-Once you've made your selection, you can then walk through the batch, and apply an action against each member, by toggling the button in the ``Action`` column.
-Once you've applied all your actions, click the button at the bottom of the list.
-Its name changes, depending on which action you are applying.
+Walk through the batch, and apply an action against each member by toggling the button in the ``Action`` column.
+Once all actions have been applied, click the button at the bottom of the list.
+Its name changes, depending on which action is being applied.

 Those are all the tasks a member of a trust group can perform.
-To see tasks for admins of trust groups or for system administrators, please see the other chapters in this document.
+To see tasks for admins of trust groups or for system administrators, please see the other chapters in this document (Section :ref:`grouplifecycle` and Section :ref:`systemadministration`, respectively).